La noche de los mayas (Revueltas)

+After Revueltas' death in 1940, the film score was arranged for performance in the concert hall.
+There are at least two such arrangements, that of the German composer Paul Hindemith and that of the Mexican conductor José Yves Limantour.
+Both arrangers feature percussion sections which relate to Mexico's pre-Columbian heritage, but Limantour altered Revueltas' score extensively.

 Concert suites

-Since Revueltas' death in 1940, the film score has been arranged for performance in the concert hall.

 Hindemith

 In 1946 the German composer Paul Hindemith made a visit to Mexico where he met Rosaura Revueltas, sister of Silvestre.
 This led to his concert arrangement in two movements.
 Hindemith's version calls for a small orchestra consisting of: